Frequently Asked Questions about the 10k race

 Unfortunately, due to the largely off road nature of the course and narrow sections of canal towpath, we would discourage running with pushchairs for your safety and the safety of other runners.

-To help minimise the risk of covid-19 transmission, there will be no water stop at the 5k point.
+There will be no water stop at the 5k point.
 If you will need water during the run, you’ll need to carry it.
 There will be water at the finish.

 We are keen to encourage entries from all levels of runner, but this is not a walking event so we expect everyone to finish in 2 hours.
 If you want to run/walk the course that’s fine!
 If you are very near the back of the field, please be aware that there is a cross over point where it is possible (but very unlikely) that you may encounter the lead runners at the very front of the race coming very quickly.
 If this happens, please keep to one side of the path and follow any marshal’s instructions.